connervieira/HealthBox-Legacy/METRICS.md

 [body temperature (c), time measured]

-This metric stores a measurement of the user's body temperature at a given time, measured in Celcius.
+This metric stores a measurement of the user's body temperature at a given time, measured in Celsius.

 ### Electrodermal Activity